digitaldonkey/guru/README.md

 The styleguide is generated into
 /themes/custom/[your theme]/styleguide/
 and should open on the browser using the gulp default task.

+In order to only compile the styleguide use `gulp styleguide`

 You may change the templates in
 /themes/custom/[your theme]/styleguide-template/